Bakwein/Bakwein/README.md

 ###

-<p align="left">Welcome to my Profile!
-I'm a Junior Software Developer.
-Also, I'm a student at Kocaeli University Computer Engineering and 42 Kocaeli.</p>
+<p align="left" >👋Welcome to my Profile! <br>👨‍💻I'm a Junior Software Developer. <br>📚I'm a student at Kocaeli University Computer Engineering and 42 Kocaeli.</p>

 ###